logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ###### If your are monitoring JSON logs

-Run the following to configure your rsyslog daemon to monitor JSON log files.
-Each log will need to be a single JSON line that ends with a new line.
+Run the following command to configure your rsyslog daemon to monitor JSON log files.
+Each log should be formatted as a single JSON line that ends with a newline character.

 ```